 - Lifestyle of area around school

-This is not an exhaustive list, but you will need to consider a variety of dimensions in selecting a medical school.
-Remember, this is a personal decision, and will likely influence where you live for the next four years of your life.
-Moreover, the state in which you study medicine will be the state where you are (generally) guaranteed an internship.
-If you don’t want to live or study somewhere, then it’s probably a good idea not to preference it.
+Of course this is not an exhaustive list, but you should consider a variety of dimensions in selecting a medical school.
+Remember, this is a personal decision, and will influence where you live for the next four years of your life.
+Moreover, the state in which you study medicine will be the state where you are (generally) guaranteed an internship, further extending your time in that region.
+Hence if you really wouldn’t want to live or study somewhere, then it’s probably a good idea not to preference it.

-Applications then close early June, and the nervous wait begins (another) for the offers of interviews in early September.
+Applications then close on May 31st, and the nervous wait begins for the offers for interviews in early September.
 Interviews then occur around September/October, followed by another nerve-racking wait, and then offers of places for medicine are finally released in early November!
-The offers are based off rankings similar to the way that interview offers are made (with any combination of GPA, GAMSAT, portfolio, bonuses, interview scores, etc, depending
+The offers are based off rankings similar to the way that interview offers are made (with any combination of GPA, GAMSAT, portfolio, bonuses, interview scores, etc, depending on the university).

 Thus, if you don’t get a ‘first round’ offer, not all hope is lost, as throughout December and January additional offers are made to fill vacancies in a ‘second round’ offer, which could be at the university you interviewed at or potentially any that you ranked below that on your preference list!
 It’s also good to bear in mind that some offers will be conditional on final academic results being maintained above a specified GPA.

-Overall, there’s a lot to think about regarding the medical schools application process.
+Overall, there’s a lot to think about regarding the medical school application process.
 However, there’s always support out there.
 If you are still lost about where to start, my recommendation to you would be to thoroughly read the official information (GEMSAS, university websites, etc) and come to an understanding of how different universities may consider you as an applicant.
-Next, I’d recommend really delving in to your aspirations for your studies and considering all the aspects of where you are applying to (that we’ve mentioned above).
+Next, I recommend delving into your aspirations for your studies and considering all the aspects of where you are applying.
 Lastly, I’d advise that you congratulate yourself for taking this great challenge of navigating the medical applications process, and look forward to your potential future medical studies.